 - Use ice packs to bring down the swelling of the breast tissue if you become severely engorged

-- Buy some peppermint Altoids, and eat one Altoids every hour (you don’t have to wear those!)
-The strong peppermint will lower the milk supply
+- Peppermint essential oil capsules.
+Some whole food stores also sell peppermint oil capsules, but any essential oil from a respected company is the best.
+Ingest a pellet/capsule every hour.
+Or you can buy some peppermint Altoids, and eat one Altoids every hour (you don’t have to wear those!)
+The strong peppermint will lower the milk supply.
+Peppermint tea works nicely as well.

-- Sage tea will also help in drying up your milk
+- Sage tea will also help in drying up your milk, or eating parsley salads.

 - In severe cases, decongestants such as sudafed or anti-histamines such as Benedryl may be helpful, but this should be done under the care of your physician.
 Breasts are mucus membranes and will respond to the “drying out” method these drugs produce.